AugmentedWeb/UserGUI/README.md

 UserGui doesn't need to load anything else than Bootstrap 5.
 Everything else functions from pure vanilla JavaScript.

+## Known issues

+- CSP might block parts of the GUI or the GUI entirely.

 ## Get started

 I'm glad you're interested in using UserGui, welcome!
 To get started, please take a look at the [documentation](documentation.md).